This collaborative project is currently running and is now closed for new participants

 Since 2016 more than 60 institutions have participated in Advance HE collaborative and shared projects.
 Projects are cost effective and are delivered as a focused period of activity.
 They are grounded in sharing excellent practice, developing innovative approaches and assessing the impact of change.
 Institutions involved in the projects benefit from focused support on key issues, a safe space to share challenges and build networks of support, and implementing meaningful change.

-This project will draw from Advance HE’s work in the area including:
+This project drew from Advance HE’s work in the area including:

 - The Advance HE Enterprise and Entrepreneurship in Higher Education Framework